tuantruong2206/myowncoin/doc/README.md

 ### Resources
 * Discuss on the [nilabitTalk](https://nilabittalk.org/) forums, in the [Development & Technical Discussion board](https://nilabittalk.org/index.php?board=6.0).
-* Discuss project-specific development on #bitcoin-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitcoin-core-dev).
+* Discuss project-specific development on #nilabit-core-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=nilabit-core-dev).
-* Discuss general nilabit development on #bitcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitcoin-dev).
+* Discuss general nilabit development on #nilabit-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=nilabit-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)